Hyunbeen-Lee/RNA_proj_snakemake_test/README.md

 HMMER - edit wrapper.py to change configurations like sensitivity filters INFERNAL - edit wrapper.py to change configurations like sensitivity filters

+Outputs: test-prot-tbl.txt (HMMER results), tr_infernal-tblout.txt (INFERNAL results)

+Future improvements/experiments:
+Current version runs HMMER first, then INFERNAL.
+Check if both HMMER and INFERNAL can operate in parallel.
+Current version generates two outputs (test-prot-tbl.txt and tr-infernal-tblout.txt) find a method that parases through all sequences and merge them into one output file that shows E-value and/or bit scores from both HMMER and INFERNAL.
+Generate plot based on bitscore from HMMER and INFERNAL.